Update: ‘Electrification on the fourth-gen Honda Pilot’ and ‘Honda Pilot sales in the U.S.’ sections updated.

 Honda Pilot sales in the U.S.

-In 2022, the Pilot’s sales fell again, this time 30.4%, to 99,567 units.
-With the redesigned model on sale, and supply chain issues easing, 2023 could be a year of increase in sales.
-In the first month, the growth chart was nearly flat.
-Honda delivered 6,950 Pilots in January 2023, just 0.7% lower than in January 2022 (6,998).
+In 2022, the YoY Pilot sales fell 30.4%, to 99,567 units.
+With the redesigned model on sale, and supply issues easing, 2023 was a year of increase for the SUV.
+Honda sold 110,298 units of the Pilot last year, 10.8% more than in 2022.

 Honda’s electrification strategy

 Honda, which sold the most electrified vehicles in its history in the United States in 2021 (topping 100,000 units), aims for a 40% EV/FCV unit sales ratio in North America by 2030.
 The company has said that it will increase this number to 80% by 2035, and by 2040, it would discontinue gas-powered vehicles to become a 100% zero-emission brand.
-A strong performer like the Pilot, which sells 10,000+ units/year usually, should be among the cars to be electrified in the foreseeable future for Honda to reach its interim emissions target.
+A strong performer like the Pilot, which sells around 100,000 units/year usually, should be among the cars to be electrified in the foreseeable future for Honda to reach its interim emissions target.

 Hybrid-electric vehicles are effective in reducing greenhouse gas emissions and are a critical pathway toward Honda’s vision for 100% zero-emission vehicle sales in North America by 2040.